CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 - initialize the database and run tests
 - remove logs, clear caches, or uninstall generated dependencies

-The launch option starts the backend, waits for `/api/health`, starts the frontend preview, opens the browser, and then exits the menu.
+The launch option starts the backend, waits for `/api/health`, starts the frontend preview, waits for the UI port to respond, opens the browser, and then exits the menu.

 The install/update option prepares the portable runtimes before requesting an installation profile: